Skip to main content

 Find out the average median salary in your state to see how it ranks nationally.

-Nontraditional work schedules are another advantage to a career in pharmacy.
-Pharmacists are needed across the country in a variety of capacities.
-Day, night, and days-on/days-off shifts can offer flexibility to suit your lifestyle, depending on the practice setting.
+Another advantage to a career in pharmacy is the availability of nontraditional work schedules.
+Pharmacists are needed across the country in various capacities.
+Depending on the practice setting, day, night, and days-on/days-off shifts can offer flexibility to suit your lifestyle.

 Additionally, there are increasing opportunities to work remotely from home, providing pharmaceutical services to healthcare facilities and mail-order pharmacies.

 Earning a Doctor of Pharmacy degree is the first step.
-The University of Findlay (UF) offers a Distance Pharm.D. program with fully online coursework, on-campus immersions, and experiential learning in convenient locations.
+The University of Findlay offers an online Distance PharmD program with fully online coursework, on-campus immersions, and experiential learning in convenient locations.

-The University of Findlay’s Distance Pharm.D. is fully accredited and nationally ranked.
+The University of Findlay’s online Distance PharmD is fully accredited and nationally ranked.
 To learn more about this innovatively designed pathway to a degree in pharmacy, visit UF’s Distance Doctor of Pharmacy program.
-Or find out more about University of Findlay’s on campus Pharm.D. and other program options.
+Or find out more about University of Findlay’s on campus PharmD and other program options.